evidentlyai/evidently/docs/book/examples/cookbook_llm_regression_testing.md

 ## Style judge

-Using a similar approach, we will create a judge for style.
-We add additonal clarifications to specify what we mean by style match.
+Using a similar approach, we'll create a judge for style.
+We'll also add clarifications to define what we mean by a style match.

 ```python
 style_eval= LLMEval(